webgriffe/esb/README.md

 vendor/bin/phpunit
 ```

 By default it tries to connect to a Beanstalkd running on `127.0.0.1` and default port `11300`.
-If you have Beanstalkd running elsewhere (for example in a Docker container) you can set the `BEANSTALKD_CONNECTION_URI` environment variable with the connection string (like `tcp://docker:11300`).
+If you have Beanstalkd running elsewhere (for example in a Docker container) you can set the `ESB_BEANSTALKD_URL` environment variable with the connection string (like `tcp://docker:11300`).

 License
 -------